-Faculty can request specific points of focus for the observation or just a general observation of their teaching.
+Faculty can request specific points of focus for an online course observation or just a general observation of their teaching.
 Specifics will be discussed during the first point of contact between the faculty member and the CETL observer.

 Faculty requesting observations of online courses will need to add the CETL observer to their course Canvas sites as a designer and provide any additional access necessary to conduct the observation (e.g., Zoom link for synchronous meeting).
 The course elements that we will observe will be the same noted in the traditional observation description above but adjusted for the online environment.

 After the observation, the CETL observer will meet with the faculty member to debrief.
 During the debrief, the observer will discuss elements that are working well and provide some recommendations for improvement.
 After the debrief, the CETL observer will send a written report to the faculty member detailing what was discussed.

 Observations and recommendations are confidential and will not be shared with outside entities (e.g., Department Heads, Tenure and Promotion Committees).
 However, the individual faculty member is free to share the written report of the results.

 Training for Peer Review of Teaching